Maor-Ar/Numerical-Analysis-Hackathon/README.md

    * **Itrational Methods**
    * **interpolation methods**
    * **and Python in general .**

+  The solotions are for the questions from the hackathon of SCE College Ashdod - Numerical analysis Course (14-6-2021)
+  <a href="https://github.com/Maor-Ar/Numerical-Analysis-Hackathon/blob/main/Final%20Semester%20Hackathon%20All%20of%20The%20Questions.pdf">Hackathon Assignment File</a>

 Feel free to use this code for any porpuse <sup> (Please do not misuse for malicious intent) </sub>